 Porth Eilian is a small inlet of sand and shingle near the village of Llaneilian on Anglesey's north coast.
 Its sheltered location makes it a good choice for sunbathing and swimming.
 Sailing, scuba diving and kayaking are also popular.

 The lane from the village ends in a turning circle, allowing passengers to be dropped off.
 Access to the shore is down a slipway.
 A (free) car park and toilets are a located a short walk back up the lane, and dogs are allowed at all times.
 The photos were taken at mid-tide.

 A short walk eastwards along the coastal path will lead to Porth y Corwgl (one of three Anglesey beaches with this name).
-Another source claims there is a path down to the beach, but there isn't and this beach is not accessible on foot.
+There is no path down to the shore and this beach is not accessible on foot.
 However, the rocks just outside the cove are easy to reach, and on a calm day it's an easy 50 yard swim to the beach.
 The photo of Porth y Corwgl was taken an hour after low tide.